Querela/thai-segmenter/README.rst

 This package provides utilities for Thai sentence segmentation, word tokenization and POS tagging.
 Because of how sentence segmentation is performed, prior tokenization and POS tagging is required and therefore also provided with this package.

-Besides functions for doing sentence segmentation, tokenization, tokenization with pos tagging for single sentence strings, there are also functions for working with large amounts of data in a streaming fashion.
+Besides functions for doing sentence segmentation, tokenization, tokenization with POS tagging for single sentence strings, there are also functions for working with large amounts of data in a streaming fashion.
-They are also accessible with a commandline script `thai-segmenter` that accepts file or standard in/output.
+They are also accessible with a commandline script ``thai-segmenter`` that accepts file or standard in/output.
 Options allow working with meta-headers or tabulator separated data files.

 The main functionality for sentence segmentation was extracted, reformatted and slightly rewritten from another project, `Question Generation Thai <https://github.com/myscloud/Question-Generation-Thai>`_.

-`LongLexTo` is used as state-of-the-art word/lexeme tokenizer.
-An implementation was packaged in the above project but there are also versions `here <https://github.com/telember/lexto>`_ and `here <http://www.sansarn.com/lexto/>`_.
-To better use it in bulk processing in Python, it has been rewritten from Java to pure Python.
+**LongLexTo** is used as state-of-the-art word/lexeme tokenizer.
+An implementation was packaged in the above project but there are also (*original?*) versions `github <https://github.com/telember/lexto>`_ and `homepage <http://www.sansarn.com/lexto/>`_.
+To better use it for bulk processing in Python, it has been rewritten from Java to pure Python.

 For POS tagging a Viterbi-Model with the annotated Orchid-Corpus is used, `paper <https://www.researchgate.net/profile/Virach_Sornlertlamvanich/publication/2630580_Building_a_Thai_part-of-speech_tagged_corpus_ORCHID/links/02e7e514db19a98619000000/Building-a-Thai-part-of-speech-tagged-corpus-ORCHID.pdf>`_.